Source Water Protection (SWP)

 Surface Water Program

-Surface Water Intake Protection Plans will use the assessments to:
+Surface Water Intake Protection Plans use information from the Assessments to:

 MDH has dedicated two full-time staff, a hydrologist and a planner, to work with surface water systems to update their Source Water Assessments.
 MDH staff will initiate this process by contacting the municipality or utility.
 See Planner and Hydrologist Districts (PDF) for their contact information.